osuosl/osuosl-pelican/content/services/services_powerdev.rst

 GPU
 ---

-The second cluster is an OpenPOWER GPU based acceleration cluster offering POWER8+ "Minsky" and POWER9 AC922 "Newell" servers with NVIDIA P100 GPUs connected via NVLink.
+The second cluster is an OpenPOWER GPU based acceleration cluster offering POWER8+ "Minsky" servers with NVIDIA P100 GPUs connected via NVLink and POWER9 AC922 "Newell" servers with NVIDIA V100 GPUs connected via NVLink.
 This cluster is hosted and provided by the `Center for Genome Research & Biocomputing (CGRB)`_ at OSU through a partnership with the OSU Open Source Lab.
 This platform is powered using `Sun of Grid Engine (SGE)`_ instead of our OpenStack infrastructure.
 This platform has access to a variety of software and libraries and also includes access to GPU enabled Docker.
 For more information on how this infrastructure is setup, please read this `PDF`_.

 To request access to the OpenPOWER GPU cluster, use our `OpenPOWER GPU request form`_.